ChnMasterOG/KmerGO/README.md

 ## Test data

 Test data can be found in "release" section.
-You can also click [here](https://github.com/ChnMasterOG/KmerGO/releases/download/v1.4.0/test_data.zip) to download it.
+You can also click [here](https://github.com/ChnMasterOG/KmerGO/releases/download/v1.4.1/test_data.zip) to download it.

-We prepared two groups of FASTA format files which are stored on "group_A" and "group_B" for END-TO-END testing.
+We prepared two groups of FASTA format files which are stored on "group_A" and "group_B" for One-Click testing.

 And we also prepared one testing matrix which is stored on "test_filtering" for running filtering operation independently.